-An gathering of 80 LGBTQ community members, organization leadership and interested parties attended joined TPIF at the San Antonio Town Hall on the Rackspace Corporate Campus.
-The program included an overview of TPIF’s mission and role in the Texas LGBTQ community, highlights of our 2017 needs assessment and a panel discussion featuring representatives of San Antonio area leaders Anel Flores (Co-Founder and Grant Coordinator, LezRideSA), Michele Durham (Executive Director, BEAT AIDS), Sandra Whitley (Executive Director, Thrive Youth Center) and Robert Salcido, Jr. (Executive Director/Board Chair Pride Center San Antonio).
-The event concluded with a presentation of the foundation’s current funding priorities and near term plans, an audience Q&A and a beer, wine and nacho bar reception.
+80 LGBTQ community members, organization leadership and interested parties joined TPIF at the San Antonio Town Hall on the Rackspace Corporate Campus.
+The program included an overview of TPIF’s mission, funding priorities and role in the Texas LGBTQ community.
+A panel featuring representatives of area leaders Anel Flores (Co-Founder and Grant Coordinator, LezRideSA), Michele Durham (ED, BEAT AIDS), Sandra Whitley (ED, Thrive Youth Center) and Robert Salcido, Jr. (ED/Board Chair Pride Center San Antonio).
+The event concluded with a presentation of the foundation’s near term plans, an audience Q&A and a beer, wine and nacho bar reception.

 Texas Pride Impact Funds held a Town Hall style event at the Emma S. Barrientos Mexican American Cultural Center, presenting results from the 2017 Texas LGBTQ Community Needs Assessment and distributing copies of its first publication IMPACT!
 Texas Statewide LGBTQ Community Needs Assessment (2018) to an audience of LGBTQ agency leadership and staff, press and interested community members.
 The program included an overview of TPIF’s mission and role in the Texas LGBTQ community, a panel discussion featuring representatives of five Austin area LGBTQ organizations and a presentation by researcher Dr. Kara Sutton, Sociologist with UT Dallas’ School of Economic, Political and Policy Sciences Department.
 The event concluded with a presentation of the foundation’s current funding priorities and near term plans, an audience Q&A and a wine reception.